Residence Permit Regulations, Visas, and Insurance Requirements

 a.
 Passport with the relevant visa.

 b.
-Insurance: a brief letter on insurance company letterhead (NOT from a University or travel agent) certifying that the holder is covered for outpatient medical expenses, hospitalization, and medical evacuation/repatriation for the duration of his/her stay in Greece (Click here for current insurance requirements), and
+Insurance: a brief letter on insurance company letterhead (NOT from a University or travel agent) certifying that the holder is covered for outpatient medical expenses, hospitalization, and medical evacuation/repatriation for the duration of his/her stay in Greece (Click here for current insurance requirements), which will subsequently be translated into Greek, and

 Holders of passports issued by member states of the European Union (and their spouses) do not need these visas to get a residence permit.
 Spouses, however, need to have proof of their marriage - certified by an attached “Apostille” (Convention de La Haye du 5 octobre 1961). (see above.)